podondra/gym-rl/README.md

-# Reinforcement Learning in Gym
+# Reinforcement Learning in gym

 This work aims to use reinforcement learning to solve some [gym] environments.